Goldfinch Primary School

 How is teaching and the curriculum adapted to my child’s needs?

-At Goldfinch Primary we believe that all children deserve quality first teaching every day, in every lesson.
+At Goldfinch we believe that all children deserve quality first teaching every day, in every lesson.
 Sometimes teachers or TAs will work with individuals or small groups of children.

 All classroom based staff know the profiles of their children in their class and their individual needs.

 Learning activities are planned carefully, through appropriate differentiation, to match the children’s learning needs.
-There are TAs attached to most classes or year groups for all or part of the day and they are directed to work with specific groups of children by the class teacher.
+There are TAs attached to some classes or year groups for all or part of the day and they are directed to work with specific groups of children by the class teacher.
 If a child has a statement of special needs or an Education, Health and Care Plan then they may have a Learning Support Assistant to support their learning throughout the day or for part of it.

 Our learning environment in the school is stimulating, supportive and well resourced.
 Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.
 Classes are well resourced for children with additional needs; specialist equipment such as writing slopes, move’n’sit cushions, radio aids etc. can be provided if required.
 The school can access the services of specialist teachers for children with sensory impairments.